Comment on the WBDG

 Building Attributes

 Like elementary schools, secondary school buildings have the potential to enhance or undermine the learning process.
 They need to be comfortable, healthful, safe, and secure.
-Junior colleges and high schools, often intended as joint-use facilities for other community programs, must provide accessibility, flexibility, and durability.
+Community colleges and high schools, often intended as joint-use facilities for other community programs, must provide accessibility, flexibility, and durability.
 Because of year-round use, it is particularly important to manage operational costs, and that requires life-cycle cost analysis.
-While all K-12 schools today need to accommodate computers, secondary schools have greater need for integrated technologies that support more sophisticated curricula and performance arts.
+While all K–12 schools today need to accommodate computers, secondary schools have greater need for integrated technologies that support more sophisticated curricula and performance arts.
 Secondary schools are more likely to be used for community events, from public meetings or performances in the auditorium, to athletic competitions in the gymnasium, or the natatorium.

 A. Types of Spaces